brickcap/openresty_examples/book.md

 ```

+**Why refrain from using global variables?**

+Openresty is based on the principle of request isolation.
+Any request that goes to a location
+block say `location /one{}` is independant from the request that goes to the `location /two{}`.
+Every
+request handler has it's own set of global variables that are deleted at the end of the request cycle.

-When does it make sense to use global varialbes?
+**When does it make sense to use global varialbes?**

 Suppose you want to use a module that parses JSON which will be used
 in many handlers, or a database client that will be used in many handlers